hexbatch/apple-core/core-docs/core-api-general/execution.md

 ## When an api is called:

-it gets a list of tokens to read, and then it goes into a bubble if it has to wait to read a token, it is paused after getting a list of all waiting reads a token can be waiting to read because of a remote of type pause, or an extra long time remote, or other issue once it has all reads needed, then it either continues or unpauses it only reads the data it cached, and does not do updates on what it reads for rest of api call Events
+it gets a list of elements to read, and then it goes into a bubble if it has to wait to read an element, it is paused after getting a list of all waiting reads an element can be waiting to read because of a remote of type pause, or an extra long time remote, or other issue once it has all reads needed, then it either continues or unpauses it only reads the data it cached, and does not do updates on what it reads for rest of api call Events